daaain/browser-llm-script-interaction-extension/README.md

 ## Features

-- 🌐 Cross-browser support (Chrome & Firefox)
+- 🌐 Cross-browser support (Chrome & Firefox (soon))
 - 💬 Simple chat interface via sidepanel
 - ⚙️ Configurable LLM providers (OpenAI, LM Studio, Custom)
 - 💾 Persistent chat history
-- 🔒 Secure API key storage
+- 🛠️ Javascript tools returning minimal responses to keep context small

 ## Quick Start

 Ready-to-use extension builds are available in the releases section.
 For development setup, see [DEVELOPMENT.md](DEVELOPMENT.md).

-If you want to see a quick demo, go to Google.com and type `click reject all and search for "fluffy robots"`
+If you want to see a quick demo, go to Google.com and type `click Reject All, search fluffy robots, and tell me which 3 are the most popular`

 ## Installation